Friends of Maldives: Christian missionary and Islamic extremist accusations

 FOM founder David Hardingham was barred from entering the Maldives during the period 2005–2008 following accusations by the former regime that he was part of an Islamic extremist plot to smuggle weapons into the Maldives.
 The former regime also accused FOM of being a Christian missionary organisation with links to the Maldivian Democratic Party (MDP).
 A forged letter distributed around the Maldives purporting to be from Hardingham to Mohamed Nasheed, on a Salisbury Cathedral letterhead, described how Hardingham was planning to build a replica of Salisbury Cathedral in the Maldives.

 Current activities

 FOM now works to find and assist UK volunteers to work on specific development projects in the Maldives.
 The main areas covered are in the fields of Education, Health and Sport.

 FOM works with the Maldives High Commission in London and related Government agencies to source, assist and follow up on volunteer activities throughout the Maldives, with a special focus on areas furthers away from the capital Male’.

 Friends of Maldives Sports Coordinator and Olympic Olympic rower Guin Batten successfully rowed across the Zero Degree Channel (Addoo Kandu) in the Maldives on 30 March 2010.
-Her objectives were to raise the profile of rowing in the Maldives, revive the sport of rowing and to support the Women's Rowing Centre on the Gaaf Dhaal Atoll.
+Her objectives were to raise the profile of rowing in the Maldives, revive the sport of rowing and to support the Women's Rowing Centre on the Gaafu Dhaalu Atoll.